-Many colorful changes have occurred since the early 1900s when Henry Ford boldly stated: "People can have the Model T in any color — as long as it’s black."
+Many colorful changes have occurred since the early 1900s when Henry Ford boldly stated: “People can have the Model T in any color — as long as it’s black”.
 From cars to concrete, applications of color have burst into the 21st century limelight and vivid hues are everywhere.
-In the cementitious world, creative contractors should prepare to leave their one-color concrete notions behind to make way for jobs that feature coats of many colors.
+In the cementitious world, creative contractors should prepare to leave their one-color concrete notions behind.
+So they can make way for jobs that feature coats of many colors.

-Coloring stamped concrete to achieve a multicolored effect can be accomplished by using many different methods, including liquid and powdered release agents, color hardeners, colored sealers and acid stains.
+There are many different methods to give stamp concrete a multicolored look.
+Including liquid and powdered release agents, color hardeners, colored sealers and acid stains.

 Popular Combo is Tried and True

 According to Debbie Bliss, technical information coordinator for Brickform Rafco Products in Rancho Cucamonga, Calif., the easiest way to color stamped concrete is to use a color hardener and a color release prior to stamping.
 “The hardener makes the color denser and more abrasion resistant.
 If you want to bring out the detail, go with a darker release.”